-Funding for additional post-harvest sampling including water quality, riparian stand conditions, stream channel metrics and woody debris was granted for 2013.
+Additional post-harvest sampling was completed in spring and summer 2013, five years after harvest treatments were implemented.
+During this time riparian stand characteristics were evaluated in all vegetation plots, and stream metrics and woody debris were sampled in all stream plots.
 These data will be shared in an addendum to the original report that is currently under development.
-A later period of post-harvest sampling, including the above-mentioned response variables as well as amphibian demographics and genetics, is recommended between FY 2015 and 2019, with exact timing dependent on harvest plans for reference sites.
-The intent would be to complete another two years of sampling prior to the loss of reference sites to harvest.
-These data would also be shared in an addendum to the original report.
+A later period of post-harvest sampling, including the above-mentioned response variables as well as water quality and amphibian demographics and genetics, is recommended between FY 2015 and 2019, with exact timing dependent on harvest plans for reference sites.
+Amphibian genetics sampling during this proposed period is necessary for post-harvest amphibian genetics sampling, the timing of which requires generational turnover of the focal amphibian species.
+The intent for including the remaining variables would be to complete another period of sampling across the entire group of original response variables prior to the loss of reference sites to harvest.
+Data from this latter sampling period would also be shared in an addendum to the original report.